aminase/aminase/README.md

 ### Hi, I am Amina.
-A software developer with a demonstrated history of developing, testing, and maintaining web applications.
-I am skilled in HTML/CSS/JavaScript's ecosystem ME(R/V)N(MongoDB, Express.js, React.js /Vue.js, Node.js) and ReactNative.
-The use of the latest web technologies and JavaScript frameworks/libraries has allowed me to build testable, responsive, and aesthetic user interfaces.

-My previous experience involved three years of laboratory work in the field of molecular biology with a focus on gene silencing.
-Today, it has given me a solid basis and a distinctive viewpoint to combine science and technology by employing bioinformatics analysis using Python.
+A versatile professional with a diverse background spanning both software development and scientific research.
+I have a track record of conceiving, developing, testing, and maintaining web applications.
+My expertise covers the web development ecosystem, specializing in the ME(R/V)N stack (MongoDB, Express.js, React.js/Vue.js, Node.js).
+I also possess experience in React Native for cross-platform mobile application development.
+My career commenced with three years of focused research in molecular biology and nanomedicine, with a particular emphasis on gene silencing and drug delivery.
+In bridging the gap between science and technology, I employ Python for bioinformatics analysis.
+Python's adaptability and extensive library support make it an ideal choice for processing biological data and generating valuable scientific insights.
 <br/>
 <br/>
 [![](https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=devdotto&logoColor=white)](https://aminase.github.io/portfolio/)<br/>